 Paris has multitudes of crepe stands and restaurants, but not all are good: lower-quality vendors prepare a heaping pile of crepes in advance, then reheat them, making for a gummy and less-than-fresh tasting pancake.
 When looking for crepes (sweet pancakes filled with jam, nutella, sugar, lemon or other dessert fillings) or galettes (Breton-style pancakes made from a nutty, hearty buckwheat flour and topped with savory ingredients such as cheese and egg), make sure you choose vendors who pour the batter onto the crepe pan right in front of you; also verify that the ingredients look reasonably fresh.

 My favorite creperies in Paris offering take-out crepes and galettes include Breizh Cafe ( 111, rue Vieille du Temple, Metro Hotel de Ville), long-renowned by foodies and now adored by locals as well.
 While it can be very difficult to get a table at the sit-down restaurant, especially on weekends, the adjoining epicerie/grocery mercifully sells them to go.
 With their focus on fresh regional ingredients and delicious, inventive fillings (their “Bretonne” savoury galette is a favorite, combining mushrooms, cheese, poached egg, smoked ham, creme fraiche and Basque Espelette pepper), Breizh has never disappointed me, despite being rather picky about crepes.
 As a (mostly) vegetarian, my favorite savory galette there features sliced and grilled zucchini, egg, tomato, cheese and spinach.
+For dessert, their apple and salted butter caramel crepe is equally divine.

 Heading across the Seine to the left bank, another takeaway stand I like is L’Avant-Comptoir in the Latin Quarter/St-Germain district (3, carrefour de l’odeon, Metro: Odeon).
 This is a no-nonsense but consistently good option for a crepe or galette before or following a night of drinks in the Quartier Latin, or a show at a nearby theatre.